 - In a medium sized bowl, whisk to combine the flour, baking powder, salt, cinnamon and nutmeg.
 Set aside.

 - Cover the bowl with plastic wrap and refrigerate for one hour.
 While the dough chills, mix the glaze together.
-(If the glaze has hardened a bit when you’re ready to use it, just pop it in the microwave for about ten seconds then stir to smooth it out).

 - Once chilled, turn the dough out onto a lightly floured surface.
 Fold the dough over on itself to smooth it out a little.
 Use a rolling pin to roll the dough into 1/2 inch thickness.
 Dip your donut cutter in a small bowl of flour to prevent sticking and cut out as many donuts as possible.
 Reroll out dough if needed.
-Place donuts on a parchment or wax paper lined baking tray and place tray in the fridge to chill donuts for at least 15 minutes.
+Place donuts on a parchment lined baking tray and place tray in the fridge to chill donuts for at least 15 minutes.

-- Dip warm donuts in the glaze and flip to cover both sides.
+- Allow donuts to cool for 5 minutes then dip warm donuts in the glaze.
+(If the glaze has hardened a bit, just pop it in the microwave for about ten seconds then stir to smooth it out).
 Place donuts on a cooling rack to allow the glaze to slight slightly.
 Enjoy while still warm or once cooled!

 - In a medium sized, microwave safe bowl,* whisk to combine the powdered sugar, melted butter and vanilla.
 Add the hot water a tablespoon at a time until you reach the consistency you desire.